Policy Number: 2.13

 Responsible University Officer: Chief Financial Officer

-Responsible Office: Accounting Services
+Responsible Office: Financial Services and Operations

 The University's financial records are maintained in an electronic enterprise resource system using the principles of fund accounting.
 The financial records are reported in an annual financial report using the guidance of the Governmental Accounting Standards Board (GASB), specifically GASB 34/35 on a University consolidated basis.